Payel-warrior/Dream-Estate/README.md

 ✅ Navbar Component: Enabled navigation to all homepage sections (About, Feedbacks) from the Properties route using programmatic scroll.

+📌 Day 5 – 04/08/2025:

+✅ Contact Component: Created the contact section with improved layout, spacing, and responsive design using Tailwind CSS.

 📸 Preview:
 coming soon...